 Timothy M. Donahue has been a director since January 1, 2006.
 Prior to his retirement, Mr. Donahue was Executive Chairman of Sprint Nextel Corporation from August 2005 to December 2006.
 He previously served as president and chief executive officer of Nextel Communications, Inc. He began his career with Nextel in January 1996 as president and chief operating officer.
 Before joining Nextel, Mr. Donahue served as northeast regional president for AT&T Wireless Services operations from 1991 to 1996.
 Prior to that, he served as president for McCaw Cellular's paging division in 1986 and was named McCaw's president for the U.S. central region in 1989.
-He is also a director of Eastman Kodak, where he serves on the Corporate Responsibility and Governance Committee, Covidien Limited, where he serves as the lead director and a member of the Compensation and Human Resources Committee and the Nominating and Governance Committee, and Tyco International LTD, where he serves on the Compensation Committee.
+He is also a director of Eastman Kodak, where he serves on the Corporate Responsibility and Governance Committee, Covidien Limited, where he serves as the lead director and a member of the Compensation and Human Resources Committee and the Nominating and Governance Committee, and The ADT Corporation, where he serves on the Compensation Committee.
+Within the past five years, Mr. Donahue also served as a director of Tyco International Ltd, which is the predecessor of ADT.